Have you ever been confused about the difference between Fusilli and Rotini? Well, you're not alone.

 Fusilli has wider gaps between each ridge - this makes it perfect for holding sauce in its grooves.

-On the other hand, rotini has less space between ridges and tends to be more dense.
+On the other hand, rotini has less space between ridges and is usually more dense.

 Lastly, there are variations in their origin.